Young Doctor Representative 2021 - 2023

 Dr Sankha Randenikumara (Sri Lanka)

 In 2012, Sankha graduated from Sri Jayewardenepura University, Colombo, Sri Lanka.
-After his internship, his career started as a rural primary care doctor in Southern Sri Lanka.
+His career started as a rural primary care doctor in Southern Sri Lanka.
 The team led by Sankha soon transformed the services and the infrastructure provided at his underdeveloped rural hospital to award-winning levels, later recognised by the World Bank as a model primary care hospital in Sri Lanka.
 This achievement made him be appointed to the expert committee which developed the World Bank country project, ‘Reorganising Primary Health Care in Sri Lanka’, as the junior-most member.

 Sankha’s leisure activities are reading, acting, birding, and travelling to places of archaeological interest.